jeffreysorgen/golf-club-sensors/activity.md

 * Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
 * Determine physical nature of MCU board form factor and its protection from damage
 * Determine whether learning SmartPhone App Development is necessary
+* Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
 * Not Needed: **Wiki**